The Best Mobile App Design: Examples

 Follow the good old design maxim of K.I.S.S (Keep it Simple, Stupid).
 In other words, don’t overwhelm users with too much information or too many functions.

 Also, keep interactions quick and simple.
 For example, reduce the number of fields in forms, help users out with autocorrect or dropdown menus, and only ask for one or two interactions per screen.
+Build focusing on user goals and design for interruption, but don’t interrupt their natural flows.
+Allow your users to save their progress and re-engage later on with your content in the same point of their journey from where they stopped.

 2. Let the User Have Control

 Users should fully understand what will happen when they tap on an icon or button.
 For this reason, you should use visual elements that clearly represent the function they’re connected to.
+Alongside visual elements, breathing rooms and blank spaces also speak volumes when implementing a clean UX/UI design, while this also helps users realize which content prevails and what elements are more relevant.
+Reducing clutter not only improves user experience but enhances comprehension, and thus, increases the way users interact with your product.

 3. Make Navigation Clear